 Palau Sant Jordi and Telecommunications Tower

-Completing the Olympic Park is the Palau Sant Jordi, building that hosted disciplines like gymnastics, handball and volleyball.
+Originally, the Palau Sant Jordi hosted disciplines like gymnastics, handball and volleyball.
 Along the Olympic Stadium, it’s currently one of the most popular venues in Barcelona for sports and music.

-Finally, you can find the tower designed by prestigious Spanish architect Santiago Calatrava, which was essential in shaping an image and a symbol for a new Barcelona.
+Finally, you can find the tower designed by prestigious Spanish architect Calatrava.
+This building was essential in shaping an image and a symbol for a new Barcelona.